 Human Impacts on Ecosystems

-The great majority of human energy production involves the release of excessive amounts of carbon dioxide and other gases into the atmosphere.
-These gases contribute in large part to the Greenhouse Effect, which is often accused of being the main culprit of global warming.
+The majority of human energy production involves the release of excessive amounts of carbon dioxide and other gases into the atmosphere.
+These gases contribute a large part to the Greenhouse Effect, often accused of being the main culprit of global warming.

 Air pollution caused by human settlements such as cities is also a major negative impact humans have on the atmosphere.
-Toxic chemicals, volatile organic compounds, particles that produce smog and acid rain, chlorofluorocarbons that destroy the ozone layer, are examples of pollutants that are tied to urban habitats.
+Toxic chemicals, volatile organic compounds, particles that produce smog and acid rain, chlorofluorocarbons that destroy the ozone layer, are examples of pollutants tied to urban settlements.

 35% of human water use is unsustainable.
 To fulfill industrial and agricultural demands, large amounts of water have been extracted from freshwater sources, changing the cycles of rivers and lakes, and affecting water quality and the global water cycle.

-Irresponsible and unsustainable human land management and development has contributed greatly to the loss of biodiversity in many sectors around the globe.
-Land use is directly tied to the biosphere, and any artificial alteration or transformation to the surrounding environment has compounding effects on water, and the biogeochemical cycles.
+Irresponsible and unsustainable land management and development have contributed greatly to the loss of biodiversity in many sectors around the globe.
+Land use is directly tied to the biosphere, and any artificial alteration or transformation to the surrounding environment has compounding effects on water and biogeochemical cycles.

 Materials, Toxic Substances, Waste

-The dramatic increase in the production of synthetic chemicals began after the second world war.
-Since then, contemporary human activity has greatly employed the use of synthetic herbicides, pesticides, fertilisers, cleaning products, and other hazardous substances.
+The dramatic increase in the production of synthetic chemicals began after the Second World War.
+Contemporary human activity has used vast amounts of synthetic herbicides, pesticides, fertilisers, cleaning products, and other hazardous substances.
 Although not all synthetic chemicals are harmful, we must be wary of those that contain substances such as heavy metals, chlorofluorocarbons, nuclear waste, organic pollutants, and those that can accumulate in natural environments.